TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Examples.rst

 ==================================

-While many examples found in the internet promote to set :ts:`config.no_cache = 1` it is better to only disable the cache for objects where it absolutely needs to be disabled, leaving all other caches untouched.
+While many examples found in the internet promote to set :typoscript:`config.no_cache = 1` it is better to only disable the cache for objects where it absolutely needs to be disabled, leaving all other caches untouched.
 This can be achieved for example by using a non-cacheable array, the :ref:`COA_INT <cobj-coa-int>`.